jhuckaby/pixl-server-storage/README.md

 ### S3 Cache

 It is *highly* recommended that you enable caching for S3, which keeps a copy of the most recently used JSON records in RAM.
 Not only will this increase overall performance, but it is especially important if you use any of the advanced storage features like [Lists](https://github.com/jhuckaby/pixl-server-storage/blob/master/docs/Lists.md), [Hashes](https://github.com/jhuckaby/pixl-server-storage/blob/master/docs/Hashes.md), [Transactions](https://github.com/jhuckaby/pixl-server-storage/blob/master/docs/Transactions.md) or the [Indexer](https://github.com/jhuckaby/pixl-server-storage/blob/master/docs/Indexer.md).

-The reason why caching is so important is because Amazon S3 is only [eventually consistent](https://docs.aws.amazon.com/AmazonS3/latest/dev/Introduction.html#ConsistencyModel) when replacing existing records, so corruption can occur when writing compound objects (i.e. a list or a hash) and then quickly reading them back in.
-To protect against this, all writes can be cached in RAM, so subsequent reads can often bypass S3 and just read from the RAM cache instead, ensuring that the correct (latest) data is read.

 To enable the S3 cache, include a `cache` object in your `S3` configuration with the following properties: